 We bring to bear a broad range of experiences in developing market access strategies tailored to our clients' goals and the special regulatory and cultural environment of the specific markets of interest.
 We are particularly well-positioned to assist clients in enhancing market access in major foreign markets in Asia, Europe, and Latin America, where we have worked closely with government officials and stakeholders.
 Steptoe has achieved strong results for clients seeking new and expanded access to key markets in Asia (including China, India, Korea, and Japan), the EU, and Brazil.

 We have extensively advised governments and companies with respect to WTO, free trade agreement, and investment treaty negotiations.
 Our most extensive engagement in this area has been advising the South Korean government in the Korea-US and Korea-EU free trade agreement negotiations and implementation, as well as in negotiations for international investment agreements.
-The Steptoe trade team also assists governments and private companies to address a variety of complex and changing negotiating contexts and political dynamics, such as in regard to the new United States-Mexico-Canada Agreement (USMCA) and the Brexit process.
-In advising companies on negotiations with foreign governments, we bring to bear insights from negotiating experience arising from former high-level government service.
+The Steptoe trade team also assists governments and private companies to address a variety of complex and changing negotiating contexts and political dynamics, such as in regard to the United States-Mexico-Canada Agreement (USMCA).
+In advising companies on negotiations with foreign governments, we bring to bear insights from negotiating experience arising from former government service.

-Steptoe has advised governments in high-profile WTO disputes and discussions and has counseled governments on how to utilize technical-level WTO fora to secure favorable terms of trade.
+Steptoe has advised governments in numerous WTO disputes and discussions and has counseled governments on how to utilize technical-level WTO fora to secure favorable terms of trade.

 News & Publications